Posts Tagged ‘Adult Therapy’

 Read MoreHow to Recognize Parental Alienation – 8 Ways to Tell

-After getting into trouble at school, a child casually reveals that they have no contact with one of their parents.
-In fact, they apparently have a very negative view of that parent and are glad to be rid of them.
-An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have…
+How to recognize parental alienation.
+After getting into trouble at school, a child casually reveals signs of Parental Alienation. they have no contact with one parent, hold a very negative view of them, and express relief at the separation.
+An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have all…

 Read MoreDo You Suffer From Poor Motivation? – Here’s What You Can Do

+Do You Suffer From Poor Motivation?
 Sometimes, tackling a project or task can seem like a trek through a desert.
 You start full of hope and motivation, focusing on the distant mountains where the goal of your journey lies.
 But with time, the pressure gets to you.
-Like the heat of the sun it beats down mercilessly, and with every step,…
+Like the heat of the sun it beats…

 Read MoreFood, Serotonin, and Depression: Improve Your Diet and Boost Your Mood

-You’re feeling down, out-of-sorts, and unmotivated.
+Improve Your Diet and Boost Your Mood You’re feeling down, out-of-sorts, and unmotivated.
 Before you know it, you find yourself binging on chocolates, pastries, and soft drinks.
 Somehow, stuffing yourself with sweets and starchy carbohydrates chases that dark cloud that’s been hanging over your head away… at least for a time.
 Why?
-The Connection Between Food and Serotonin Serotonin is a neurotransmitter—the…
+The Connection Between…

 Read More10 Simple and Effective Ways to Motivate the Unmotivated

-It’s staring at you.
+Effective Ways to Motivate the Unmotivated It’s staring at you.
 Looming over you like Mount Everest.
 That monumental task you know needs to get done, but that you’re completely unmotivated to tackle.
 You skirt around it.
 You try to ignore it.
 But it’s still there.
 Steadily bearing down on you, mocking you.
-You know the only way to get rid of…
+You know the…

 Read MoreThe Holiday Blues: 9 Tips for Coping With the Stress of the Season

-The holiday season is supposed to be full of peace, joy, and happiness—right?
+9 Tips for Coping With the Stress of the Season The holiday season is supposed to be full of peace, joy, and happiness—right?
 Then how come you often feel frazzled and dizzy just thinking of all the demands parties, shopping, baking, and entertaining put on you?
-And why do you shudder at the thought of all the obnoxious and unwelcome “guests” that invite themselves to…
+And why do you shudder at the thought of…

 Read MoreRaising Happy Children Despite Divorce – 7 Positive Co-Parenting Tips

-As if your divorce hadn’t been difficult enough—now you find yourself in the situation where you still have to work side by side with your ex.
+Raising Happy Children Despite Divorce – 7 Positive Co-Parenting Tips As if your divorce hadn’t been difficult enough—now you find yourself in the situation where you still have to work side by side with your ex.
 Cooperating to raise your children together, yet apart—called co-parenting—is anything but easy.
 But it is doable.
-The most important thing you have to remember is: It’s not about you!…
+The most important…

 Read MoreYou’re Not Missing Out! – 6 Simple Ways to Get Rid of Your FOMO